Counterfactual Forecasting for Panel Data: Main results

 We note that staggered adoption is a special case of \textit{missing at random} (MAR) designs \citep[Sec.
 2.2]{xiong2023large} where for each $t$, the cross-sectional units are equally likely to be observed.
-Similar to MCAR, $|\cQ_{s,t}|/N$ for staggered adoption is average of $\text{Bernoulli}(G_\tau(\min\{s,t\}))$ random variables -- implying that staggered adoption design with independent adoption times across units satisfies the condition \eqref{eq:q_lower_bound} in \asn \ref{asn:observation} for $\underline{q} \in (0, G_\tau(\min\{s,t\}))$, almost surely as $N \to \infty$.
+Similar to MCAR, $|\cQ_{s,t}|/N$ for staggered adoption for unit-wise independent adoption times is an average of Bernoulli random variables, implying that staggered adoption design with independent adoption times across units satisfies the condition \eqref{eq:q_lower_bound} in \asn \ref{asn:observation} for $0 < \underline{q} < \pr(W_{i,1} = 1)$, almost surely as $N \to \infty$.